Mfarsi138/Touba.WebApis/README.md

 # Touba.WebApis

-.Net Developer Test
+.Net Developer Test<br />

-Create a project as you want (library, store, …) but these things are must:
+Create a project as you want (library, store, …) but these things are must:<br />
 ·       Your project should be EF code first<br />
 ·       Your project should have Test<br />
 ·       You should consider SQL server as your main database<br />